nelson-lopez/text-sentiment/README.md

 - Find and use external api
 - Render data on page
-- Mount data to highcharts for charting
 - Add Responsiveness for Phone
 - Use New York times API to analyze articles

 #### PostMVP
+- Mount data to Highcharts for charting

-- Add animations while rendering
+- Add animations while rendering using React.Spring
 - Implement color hash to generate background color

 ## React Component Hierarchy